 2003 | Shoes at the Square | Chapel Hill, NC

-Shoes at the Square is an 1800 square foot, mall-based retail shop specializing in the sale of fine Italian footwear and accessories.
-Relocated from its original downtown Chapel Hill location, the store is part of an ongoing revitalization of the University Mall, intended to attract a diverse mix of high-end, specialty retail customers.
-Accordingly, the design for the shop emphasizes an elegant, crisply modern character that places the retailer’s wares—exclusive designer shoes—at the center of attention.
+Shoes at the Square is an 1,800-square-foot, mall-based retail shop specializing in the sale of fine Italian footwear and accessories.
+Relocated from its original downtown Chapel Hill location, the store is part of an ongoing revitalization of the University Place mall, intended to attract a diverse mix of high-end, specialty retail customers.
+Accordingly, the design for the shop emphasizes an elegant, modern character that places the retailer’s wares at the center of attention.

 The store is located in a prominent intersection of the mall.
 Its outer enclosure is simply stated, with broad expanses of glass storefront, placed to ensure a strong visual connection between the mall and the shop’s interior displays.
 A fluid, serpentine wall serves as the principal backdrop for the display of shoes and accessories.
 The wall bisects the interior of the shop diagonally, creating a series of enclosed, private areas beyond, which serve as product storage and office space.